kyverno/website/content/en/docs/Writing policies/match-exclude.md

 The following resource filters can be specified under an `any` or `all` clause.

-* `resources`: select resources by names, namespaces, kinds, , operations, label selectors, annotations, and namespace selectors.
+* `resources`: select resources by names, namespaces, kinds, operations, label selectors, annotations, and namespace selectors.
 * `subjects`: select users, user groups, and service accounts
 * `roles`: select namespaced roles
 * `clusterRoles`: select cluster wide roles

 {{% alert title="Note" color="info" %}}
 Specifying resource filters directly under `match` and `exclude` has been marked for deprecation and will be removed in a future release.
-It is highly recommended you specify them under `any` or `all` blocks.
+Matches and exclusions should always use `any` or `all` blocks.
 {{% /alert %}}

 At least one element must be specified in a `match.(any/all).resources.kinds` or `exclude` block.
 The `kind` attribute is mandatory when working with the `resources` element.
-Wildcards (`*`) are supported in the `match.(any/all).resources.kinds` field.
+Wildcards (`*`) are supported in the `resources.kinds` and `subjects` fields.

 In addition, a user may specify the `group` and `apiVersion` with a kind in the `match` / `exclude` declarations for a policy rule.